 If you are in the part of Rome where the Colosseum is located, you could potentially check out all of the below in one day.

-5. Day Three In Rome – The Colosseum
+Day 3: The Colosseum

 We had an early start to our day and enjoyed breakfast right down the street from the Colosseum.